wxWidgets/wxWidgets/docs/msw/install.md

 to build a 64 bit release DLL version from an x64 command prompt.

-See "Configuring the Build" for more information about the additional parameters that can be specified on the command line.
+See [Make Parameters](#msw_build_make_params) for more information about the additional parameters that can be specified on the command line.

 To verify your build, change the directory to `%WXWIN%\samples\minimal` and run the same nmake command (with the same parameters there), this should create